 Welcome to Ntaifitness.
-Here is the list of top 13 Tips Before You Import Gym Equipment, Do NOT Buy Before Reading This!
-Then this set of tips will teach you what to expect and avoid any mistakes.
-You also could read our other article Import Gym Equipment From China Guide.
+Here is a list of Top 13 Tips Before You Import Gym Equipment—Do NOT Buy Before Reading This!
+This set of tips will teach you what to expect and avoid any mistakes.

-You'll need to find out all the costs and charges you'll need to pay before you place an order with an overseas company.
+You'll need to find out all the fees you'll need to pay before you place an order with an overseas company.
 These import gym equipment costs could include:

-You'll probably need to identify the correct customs clearance tariff for the goods you want to import to find out how much you will need to pay in customs duties.
-You'll probably also need to supply the country of origin of the goods and the value (excluding shipping), to calculate the correct amount payable.
+You'll probably need to identify the correct customs clearance tariff for the goods you want to import in order to find out how much you will need to pay in customs duties.
+You'll probably also need to supply the country of origin of the goods and the value (excluding shipping) to calculate the correct amount payable.

 It's a good idea to get your accountant, business adviser or customs broker to go through your calculations to make sure you've accounted for all the costs you're likely to incur.

 In China, the Organization of Maritime Transport is very picky.
 In general, the four common incoterms when shipping from China are EXW; FOB; CFR and CIF.
-To determine a price and the responsibilities of every part involved in an international shipment, it is essential to understand what is an incoterm.
+To determine a price and the responsibilities of every party involved in an international shipment it is essential to understand what an incoterm is.

-Most of the shipments from China are shipped under the same Incoterms, which are EXW or FOB in general.
+Most of the shipments from China are shipped under the same incoterms, which are EXW or FOB in general.
 FOB is especially appreciated in case of a close relationship between the supplier and local transportation companies that are willing to handle the first part of the shipping process (from the warehouse or factory to the POL).
-These long-lasting relationships between suppliers and local companies enable to get very competitive rates.
-As a result, this part of the transportation process is systematically handled by Chinese suppliers.
+These long-lasting relationships between suppliers and local companies enable very competitive rates.
+As a result, this part of the transportation process is handled systematically by Chinese suppliers.

 These two incoterms come with a pick-up from the factory/warehouse (EXW) or from the port of departure (FOB), which frees you from quite a heavy responsibility during the transportation process.

 The amount of import tax and customs duties payable are calculated based on the price or value of the imported goods, which is called Duty Paying Value (DPV) and is determined based on the transacted price of the goods.
-This includes transportation-related expenses and insurance premiums on the goods prior to unloading at the port of arrival in your port.
+This includes transportation-related expenses and insurance premiums on the products before unloading at the port of arrival in your port.

-Taxes, such as VAT or CT, are not included in the determination of the DPV.
-Another notable term is Composite Assessable Price (CAP), which is a combination of DPV, import duty, and CT if applicable.
+Taxes, such as VAT or CT, are not included in the determination of DPV.
+Another relevant term is Composite Assessable Price (CAP), which is a combination of DPV, import duty, and CT if applicable.